-However, if fleas do start boogying down on your floors and furniture, there is much more choice of treatments these days.
-Effective flea treatments for our pets were once available only via a trip to the veterinarian.
-Luckily, gone are the days of only ineffective flea treatments being available at the local market, there are now some very good flea treatments available over the counter.
+Luckily, gone are the days of only ineffective flea treatments being available at the supermarket, while the effective flea treatments were only via a trip to the veterinarian for a princely sum.
+Nowadays there are now some very good flea treatments available over the counter.
 But which are worth spending your hard earned cash on?

 - 1 What Are The Best Flea Sprays?

 - 2 First Steps

 - 4 Indorex Flea Spray Review – Our Best Buy